Westpac Pay is a secure mobile app that allows you to buy things with your phone at contactless enabled terminals both in NZ and overseas.

 At any contactless enabled terminal (these should display a contactless icon).
 If you’re not sure if the terminal accepts contactless payments, check with your retailer.

 Yes, the same contactless payment rules that apply to your physical card, will also apply to Westpac Pay, so:

-- If the purchase amount is $80 or less, you won’t be required to enter your PIN.
+- If the purchase amount is less than the local country limit, you won’t be required to enter your PIN.

-- For transactions over $80, you’ll be required to enter a PIN (which will be the same PIN that you use for your physical card) and prompted to enter it on the payment terminal.
+- For transactions over the local country limit, you’ll be required to enter a PIN (which will be the same PIN that you use for your physical card) and prompted to enter it on the payment terminal.

 • Hold it close and steady – Don’t move the phone around when you are holding it over the payment terminal.
 The distance between your phone and payment terminal should be less than 1-3cm.